webb1es/dotenvify/README.md

 - 🧹 Skips empty lines (because whitespace is only scary in Python)
 - 🛡️ Won't wreck your original file if something goes wrong
 - 👻 No dependencies because who has time for npm install
+- 🔄 Azure DevOps integration to fetch variables directly from variable groups
+- 🔒 Secure: Uses your existing Azure CLI authentication - no credentials stored or handled by dotenvify
+- 🧠 Smart defaults: Minimizes required parameters with environment variables and sensible defaults
+- 🎯 Simple: Just give it a variable group name, and it figures out the rest
+- 💬 Interactive: Will ask for input if needed rather than just failing
+- 🎨 Beautiful terminal output with fun emojis because we're all nerds here
+- 📝 Always defaults to `.env` output file, overwriting any existing file

 ## 📝 Format It Understands